 BMW scaled to the forefront in the 60s and 70s.
 It began to widen its reach, taking on bigger challenges.
 They did this with the help of the BMW Credit, a financial subsidiary, which was founded in 1971.
-The primary objective of this organization was to fuel the growth and development of dealership companies in the early stages of infancy all over the world.
+The primary objective of this organisation was to fuel the growth and development of dealership companies in the early stages of infancy all over the world.

-The big boom came in 1972 when BMW began massively expanding ding to other countries and continents.
+The big boom came in 1972 when BMW began massively expanding to other countries and continents.
 The plant in Rosslyn, South Africa was one of them.
 This South African company produces over 53,000 automobiles a year.

-BMW opened its first ever manufacturing plant in the United States.
+BMW opened its first-ever manufacturing plant in the United States.
 Today, the BMW plant in South Carolina is unsurpassed in its capacity to produce 1,900 automobiles a day.

-Sweeping the world
+Sweeping the World